In some shocking but exciting news, Apple announced last Friday that they will be allowing retro game emulators on their App Store.

 It seems only time will tell how this will play out, but in the meantime, it does seem like an exciting time for retro gaming fans.

-👋 You’re reading HackerNoon’s Tech Company News Brief, weekly collection of tech goodness that combines HackerNoon’s proprietary data with internet trends to determine which companies are rising and falling in the public consciousness.
+👋 You’re reading HackerNoon’s Tech Company News Brief, a weekly collection of tech goodness that combines HackerNoon’s proprietary data with internet trends to determine which companies are rising and falling in the public consciousness.
 Subscribe here to receive the complete newsletter in your inbox every Tuesday.

 Following in the footsteps of Netflix, Disney has announced that they too will crackdown on password sharing.
 This means that Disney+, Hulu, and ESPN+ subscribers will be affected by this new change in policy.
 Disney aims to stop users from sharing their passwords with people who don’t live in the same household.